reactiveui/website/input/docs/handbook/when-any/index.md

 ### Watching a number of properties

-This returns an observable that yields a new `Color` with the latest RGB values each time any of the properties change.
+This returns an observable that yields a new `Color` with the values of Red, Green and Blue properties, and then will emit a new value in the observable when any of the property values change.

 The final parameter is a selector describing how to combine the three observed properties:

 ```cs
 this.WhenAnyValue(x => x.Red, x => x.Green, x => x.Blue,